github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 * ``cpp-code-scanning.qls`` - Standard Code Scanning queries for C++.
 * ``cpp-security-and-quality`` - Security-and-quality queries for C++.
 * ``cpp-security-extended`` - Security-extended queries for C++.
 This suite contains queries that are less precise than the standard security queries, and may find more false-positives.
-* ``cpp-lgtm.qls`` - Standard LGTM queries for C++.
-* ``cpp-lgtm-full.qls`` - Standard LGTM queries for C++, including less precise queries.

-You can see the sources for these query suites in the `CodeQL repository <https://github.com/github/codeql/tree/main/cpp/ql/src/codeql-suites>`.
+You can see the sources for these query suites in the `CodeQL repository <https://github.com/github/codeql/tree/main/cpp/ql/src/codeql-suites>`__.
 Query suites for other languages are similar.

 For information about creating custom query suites, see ":doc:`Creating CodeQL query suites <creating-codeql-query-suites>`."